Lyme disease has become more common in the past few years, and it causes a variety of symptoms, some of which can be extremely debilitating.

 When an infected tick bites a human, it transmits the bacteria into their bloodstream.

 Doctors usually treat Lyme disease with a course of antibiotics.
 Although this is sometimes effective, many people continue to experience symptoms, even after treatment.
 This is known as post-treatment Lyme disease syndrome (PTLDS).

 Unfortunately, the incidence of Lyme disease has increased in recent years.
 The CDC now estimates that around 300,000 new cases occur every year.
 The plus side is that research into the condition and its treatment is also on the rise.
 Hopefully, this will lead to the discovery of an effective Lyme disease treatment in the near future.

-However, for now, many patients with Lyme disease are left struggling to manage their condition and lead a fulfilling life.
-Read on for more information about the symptoms of the condition and how CBD for Lyme disease could help.
+However, for now, many patients with Lyme disease are left struggling to manage their condition so they can lead a fulfilling life.
+Read on for more information about the condition’s symptoms and how CBD for Lyme disease could potentially help.

 Symptoms of Lyme Disease

 This condition causes a variety of different symptoms.
 Lyme disease experts usually divide these into early and later signs and symptoms, depending on when they occur.

 Early Signs and Symptoms